-Historical maps consulted for the Project specific study suggest that the Project area is relatively low in sensitivity for cultural resources from the historic period.
-No evidence of any settlement or development activities was noted within the Project boundaries throughout the 1850s-1950s eras.
-Little Morongo Road, first noted in the 1940s as a paved road running a few hundred feet to the west, was the earliest man-made feature known to be present in the project vicinity.
-At that time the project area evidently lay within one of the washes associated with nearby Mission Creek.
-By the 1950s, a web of unpaved roads including Palomar Lane had been laid out in the surrounding area, suggesting the beginning of a planned development.
-However, as late as 1972, these roads remained little more than faint dirt tracks across the desert floor, and no construction had occurred in the neighborhood.
-Most of the roads were eventually paved sometime between 1972 and 1996, and many of the buildings to the north of the project location also date to that period.
-Meanwhile the project site has remained undeveloped to the present time.
+Historical maps consulted for the project specific study suggest that the project area is relatively low in sensitivity for cultural resources from the historic period.
+No evidence of any settlement or development activities was noted within the project boundaries throughout the 1850s-1950s eras, and Little Morongo Road, first noted in the early1940s as a paved road, was the earliest man-made feature known to be present in the immediate vicinity of the project area.
+As late as 1972, San Jacinto Lane, Cabot Road, and other minor streets in the neighborhood remained little more than faint dirt tracks across the desert landscape, and no construction had occurred anywhere in the entire neighborhood.
+Most of the streets were eventually paved sometime between 1972 and 1996, and many of the buildings in the neighborhood of the project location also date to that period.